ortus-docs/coldbox-docs/models/domain_modeling/index.md

 All you need to understand is that this layer is the layer that runs the logic show!
 For the following example, I highly encourage you to also do [UML modeling](http://en.wikipedia.org/wiki/Unified_Modeling_Language), so you can visualize class relationships and design.

+## UML Resources

-**UML Resources: There are tons of great UML resources and tools.
-Here are some great tools for you:**
+There are tons of great UML resources and tools.
+Here are some great tools for you:

 * Sparx Systems Enterprise Architect - http://www.sparxsystems.com/products/ea/index.html
 * ColdFusion generation templates for Enterprise Architect - https://github.com/lmajano/EA-ColdFusion-CodeGeneration